 For beginners, it is a plus point.
 They can start with this bike to better understand performance-oriented motorcycles and how to control them.
 This bike won’t punish you for your mistakes and is not as aggressive as a KTM.
 Power delivery is linear throughout the rev band, resulting in better overall ride quality.

 3. Mileage(KITNA DETI HAI?):

 The most popular question is here.
 The answer is simple, KAAFI DETI HAI.
-The actual figures are 30-35 KMPL(inside the city) and 35-40 KMPL(n highways).
+The actual figures are 30-35 KMPL(in the city) and 35-40 KMPL(on highways).
 Considering a 250cc performance motorcycle, the figures are superb and it is also a leader in the segment in terms of mileage.
 Although it doesn’t have a huge tank capacity, good mileage compensates for that and one can expect a long tank range of somewhere around 350-380 KMPL.

 4. Fit & Finish:

 One thing which I genuinely love about Japanese manufacturers is that the build quality of their bikes is very good and one can rely on these brands for good quality spare parts as well.
 There were certain issues with Yamaha’s R15 some time back, but later on, the issue was resolved.

 The overall build quality of the motorcycle is awesome and doesn’t feel like a cheap bike.
 I have never been a fan of the looks of Gixxer, but the fit and finish are worth praising.